NNLP-IL/Hebrew-Resources/README.rst

   * `Prof. Alon Itai <http://www.cs.technion.ac.il/~itai/>`_

   * `Dr. Roi Reichart <https://ie.technion.ac.il/~roiri/>`_ - An Assistant Professor at the faculty of Industrial Engineering and Management of the Technion.
 Working on Natural Language Processing (NLP).
-I am interested in language learning in its context and design models that integrate domain and world knowledge with data-driven methods.
+Interested in language learning in its context and design models that integrate domain and world knowledge with data-driven methods.

 * The Hebrew University of Jerusalem:

+  * `Prof. Ari Rappoport <http://www.cs.huji.ac.il/~arir/>`_ - With his main contribution in the area of Neuroscience, where he developed a comprehensive theory of the brain, Prof. Rappoport's Computer Science area of interest is language (Computational Linguistics, Natural Language Processing (NLP)), from cognitive science and machine learning perspectives.

   * `Dr. Omri Abend <http://www.cs.huji.ac.il/~oabend/>`_ - My fields of interest are Computational Linguistics and Natural Language Processing.
 Specifically, I conduct research on semantic (meaning) representation from a computational perspective.
 My research is tightly linked to statistical learning, language technology (such as Machine Translation and Information Extraction), and computational modeling of child language acquisition.

+  * `Dr. Dafna Shahaf <http://www.cs.huji.ac.il/~dshahaf/>`_ - Dr. Shahaf's research focuses on helping people make sense of the world.
+She designs algorithms that help people understand the underlying structure of complex topics, and connect the dots between different pieces.
+She also likes to formalize intuitive notions; see recent work on Computational Humor.

   * `The Neurolinguistics Laboratory at the Edmond and Lily Safra Center for Brain Sciences (ELSC) <https://www.grodzinskylab.com/>`_: